vimc/montagu-db/README.md

 [here](https://rawgit.com/vimc/montagu-db/master/docs/index.html).

-The closest equivalent to the old diagram is [here](docs/diagrams/summary/relationships.real.compact.png), which you can also navigate to by clicking the "Relationships tab".
+The closest equivalent to the old diagram is [here](docs/diagrams/summary/relationships.real.compact.png), which you can also navigate to by clicking the "Relationships" tab.
 But I encourage you to explore the full documentation.
 In particular, if you click on any one table you will get a mini diagram explaining its relationships to other tables, which is often clearer.